Easy 3 Ingredient Flaky Pie Crust: Perfect for Any Occasion

 Make the easiest and flakiest pie crust with only 3 ingredients: flour, butter, and water!
 This recipe yields two 9-inch pie crust doughs, so you can make two pies or freeze one for later.
 This recipe is perfect for beginners and experienced bakers alike.
-It’s simple to follow and produces a delicious and flaky pie crust that everyone will love!
+It’s simple to follow and produces a delicious and flaky pie crust everyone will love!

 Try this easy recipe for a delicious 3-ingredient pie crust!
 This flaky and flavorful pie crust is perfect for any occasion, sweet or savory.
 It’s also easy to make and store, so you can always have a fresh pie crust on hand when you need it.